CWP: Instance complexity weighted channel-wise soft masks for network pruning: Experiments

 \subsection{Ablation Study}

-\textbf{The effectiveness of non-uniform weights of samples.} Unlike existing methods that often assume a uniform contribution of samples to filter importance, we employ non-uniform weights for samples when measuring the importance scores of filters.
-The weight of each sample is defined based on the CE loss to reflect the complexity of the sample.
+\textbf{The effectiveness of non-uniform weights of instances.} Unlike existing methods that implicitly assume a uniform contribution of instances to filter importance, we employ non-uniform weights for instances when measuring the importance of the filters.
+The weight of each instance is defined based on the CE loss to reflect the complexity of the instance.
 To verify the effectivess of proposed non-uniform weights, we make a comparison between the pruning results with uniform and non-uniform weights, and the results on CIFAR-10 dataset are shown in Table~\ref{tab4}.
-With sample complexity considered, CAP is able to significantly enhance the accuracy of pruned models.
-For instance, at $\sim$61\% FLOPs reduction rate, only 0.21\% accuracy improvement on ResNet32 is obtained without modeling sample complexity.
+With instance complexity considered, CWP is able to significantly enhance the accuracy of the pruned models.
+For instance, at $\sim$61\% FLOPs reduction rate, only 0.21\% accuracy improvement on ResNet32 is obtained without modeling instance complexity.

-To investigate how modeling of instance complexity affects performance of the pruned network, we compared CE loss of the baseline and pruned networks for ResNet56, ResNet110 and ResNet50 (as shown in Figure~\ref{fig3}).
-Linear relationship between loss of pruned network and loss of baseline network was fitted, and the results suggest our proposed instance complexity-aware pruning method significantly decreases CE loss especially for hard samples, thus better preserves the model accuracy.
-As we give higher weights to hard samples when determining the soft masks, the network pruning is encouraged to better maintain the prediction capability on complex instances.
+We also compare CE loss of the baseline and pruned networks for ResNet56, ResNet110 and ResNet50 (as shown in Figure~\ref{fig3}).
+Linear relationship between the loss of pruned network and loss of baseline network is fitted, and the results suggest our proposed method effectively suppresses CE loss for hard instances, thus better preserves the model accuracy.
+As we give higher weights to hard instances when calculating the soft masks, the network pruning is encouraged to better maintain the prediction capability on complex instances while make correct classification of simple instances.

+To examine if hard instances require more complex subnetworks than simple instances to be accurately classified, we investigate the relationship between per-instance FLOPs reduction rate and instance complexity.
+The per-instance FLOPs reduction rate is calculated as $\frac{\sum_{j=1}^{n} (1-\mathbf{m}_{ij})F_j}{\sum_{j} F_j}$ (here $n$ is the number of filters, $\mathbf{m}_i$ denotes the instance-specific soft masks defined by the $i$-th instance, and $F_j$ represents the FLOPs of the $j$-th filter).
+The results in Figure~\ref{fig4} imply hard instances tend to require more complex subnetworks with less FLOPs reduction, and this observation is in concordance with the reported results in dynamic pruning~\cite{tang2021manifold}.
+The results also suggest our proposed mask network $\mathcal{M}$ effectively captures the complexity difference between hard and simple instances, and tends to assign stronger subnetworks to hard instances.